-The program for the Autism Spectrum Graduate Certificate is grounded in a comprehensive and competency-based curriculum.
-Through specialized courses that are linked to highly relevant field experiences, candidates receive preparation in the most up-to-date theory, research and evidence-based practices shown to be effective in addressing the unique needs of those affected by autism.
+The Autism Spectrum Graduate Certificate porgram is grounded in a comprehensive and competency-based curriculum.
+Through specialized courses that are linked to highly relevant field experiences, candidates demonstrate knowledge and skill in the most up-to-date theory, research and evidence-based practices shown to be effective in addressing the unique needs of those affected by autism.
 The curriculum is designed to offer perspectives on the lifelong learning, development and socio-cultural experiences of people on the autism spectrum from early diagnosis through adulthood while centering on the early childhood, middle childhood, adolescent and transition years.

 The program is interdisciplinary and welcomes qualified US and international candidates from a variety of fields and backgrounds, including educators, therapists, advocates, family members, adults who identify on the autism spectrum, and others.